Palashio/libra/info/Reference Manual.md

 ``` python
 libra.produceMask(instruction_label)
 ```

-Generates/stores with base object a mask of list representation of form [int, int, int] based on frequency of distinct characters
+Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation

-Parameters:
-Output:
+Parameters -- instruction_label: `str`
+Acquires a string based of the instruction sent to encode in the form of a mask

+Returns -- mask: `[int/long, int/long, int/long]`
+Outputs an list of encoded numerical representation of the instruction text recieved

 ### get_similar_column ###